11 Things Wikipedia Can't Tell You About Personal Loans

 While the majority of personal loans are unsecured, it's important that you understand both secured and unsecured loans.
 A secured loan is one that is backed by collateral, such as a home or vehicle: A car loan is a secured loan.
 An unsecured loan is one that does not require collateral.
 Not surprisingly, unsecured loans—the type of loan that most personal loans are—have higher interest rates because loan companies perceive them as riskier.
 A private student loan is another form of unsecured loan because there is nothing to repossess if you default on payments.

-If you have an option when it comes to the type of personal loan you will take out, consider the pros and cons of an unsecured personal loan, as LaToya Irby of The Balance demonstrates.
+If you have an option when it comes to the type of personal loan you will take out, consider the pros and cons of an unsecured personal loan.
 On the plus side, if you default on the loan, the bank can't seize your assets since you didn't put up any collateral.
 But, it can be harder to get approved for an unsecured loan and the interest rate will likely be higher than a secured loan.

 Build wealth and financial freedom by doing your due diligence